- Windows 11 review: We like it but you shouldn't be upgrading today

 Windows 11 release date

-The closest thing to an official statement on the release date, however, is from a blog post by Panos Panay, the Chief Product Officer of Windows, which states, "Windows 11 will be available through a free upgrade for eligible Windows 10 PCs and on new PCs beginning this holiday."
+Microsoft confirmed Windows 11 would begin to rollout from October 5, 2021.
+This expands on a blog post by Panos Panay , the Chief Product Officer of Windows, which stated "Windows 11 will be available through a free upgrade for eligible Windows 10 PCs and on new PCs beginning this holiday."

 We could also see a chunky update for Windows 10 drop around the same time as well, although Microsoft will probably focus on its new OS for the main part.
 Windows 10 will still be getting updates until 2025, so there's plenty of life in the old dog yet.

-If you're eager to see what all the fuss is about, then you could install the Windows 11 Insider build right now.
-The Windows 11 Insider Preview build (22000.51) was made available on June 28, and while an early build, it does feature the new interface and some key Windows 11 features.
-We wouldn't recommend installing it on your main machine though, as it's still early in the release schedule and there's a good chance it won't work flawlessly.
+If you're eager to see what all the fuss is about, then you could install the Windows 11 ISO right now.
+That said, we wouldn't recommend installing it on your main machine, as it's still early in the release schedule and there's a good chance it won't work flawlessly.